shahat/React-projects/README.md

-- in this project i practice on the react portals , react useImperative hook , useRef
 - please download the code and run the following command inside the project directory
 - npm i
 - npm run dev